openxrlab/xrmocap/docs/en/getting_started.md

     --end_frame 350  \
     --enable_log_file
 ```
-If all the configuration is OK, you could see the results in `output_dir`.
+If all the configuration is OK, you could see the estimation results in `output_dir`.

 For detailed tutorials about dataset preparation, model weights and checkpoints download for learning-based methods, please refer to the [evaluation tutorial](./tools/eval_model.md) and [estimator tutorial](./estimation/mview_mperson_end2end_estimator.md).